 BJA selected the National Correctional Industries Association (NCIA) to assist in the administration of PIECP, to provide limited technical assistance, and conduct compliance assessments of cost accounting centers (CACs) or Joint Venture Programs in PIE certified jurisdictions.

 Certification by the BJA exempts projects from certain federal restrictions on the marketability of prison-made goods, including the Ashurst-Sumners Act (18 U.S.C.
 1761(a) and the Walsh-Healey Act (41 U.S.C.
 35).
 Prison-made goods can be sold across state lines.

 The PIECP was first authorized under the Justice System Improvement Act of 1979 (Public Law 96-157, Sec.
 827) and later expanded under the Justice Assistance Act of 1984 (Public Law 98-473, Sec.
 819).
 The Crime Control Act of 1990 (Public Law 101-647) authorized continuation of the program indefinitely.

-BJA Federal Guidelines require that all projects pay inmates a comparable wages defined as that wage rate which is not less than that paid for work of a similar nature in the locality in which the work is to be performed.
+BJA Federal Guidelines require that all projects pay incarcerated individuals a comparable wages defined as that wage rate which is not less than that paid for work of a similar nature in the locality in which the work is to be performed.
 In no case can the wage be less than the federal minimum wage or the California state minimum wage which ever is higher.